kevinbeirne1/CS50W-Projects/README.md

 ---

-### Project Description
+## _Project Description_
-This project seemed aimed at introducing users to HTML and CSS.
+This project introducse HTML and CSS.
 It was very instructive to look at an established website and attempt to reverse engineer it's CSS.

+### Skills Utilized
+- HTML
+- SCSS/CSS

 ---

-### Project Specifications
+## _Project Specifications_

 Your website must meet the following requirements.